Skip to content

 o1[t] & i1[t] = 0

-Here & is conjunction in the Boolean algebra from which the inputs and outputs are taken from.
-This spec says that the conjunction has to be empty.
-Clearly, you can consider more complicated specifications, e.g.:
+because many different assignments to o1[t] can be chosen as valid output.
+Each choice represents one program.
+Here & denotes conjunction in the Boolean algebra from which the inputs and outputs are taken from.
+This specification says that the conjunction has to be empty.

 o1[t] & o1[t-1] & i1[t] = 0 || o1[t] = i1[t]

 which states that at each point in time, either the conjunction of the current output with the previous output and with the current input, has to be 0, or, the output has to equal the input.
-Note the difference between Boolean (algebraic operations) and Logical operators.
-The former are &|', and the latter are &&,||,!.
+Note the difference between Boolean (algebraic operations) and Logical operators .
+The former are &, |, ', and the latter are &&, ||, !.

 f[0](y) := T